doitintl/estimated_charges/README.md

 ### Setting up a report on stackdriver's metrics-explorer
 * Go to [stackdriver's metrics-explorer](https://app.google.stackdriver.com/metrics-explorer) page
-* Enter estimated_charges for metric type
+* Enter estimated_charges for the metric type